bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 roi_mesh = define_roi(anat_image, mask, defroi_options, plot_options);

 ## 3. Input Arguments
 <i>anat_image</i>: The imaging data.
 If input as a structure, then the imaging data are assumed to exist in a field called anat_image.Data.
-If specified as a matrix, the data are used directly.
+If anat_image is specified as a matrix, the data are used directly.

-* <i>mask</i>: The mask, as defined by the function define_mask or other method.
+* <i>mask</i>: A binary image mask indicate the muscle's location in the image stack, as defined by the function define_mask or other method.

 * <i>defroi_options</i>: A structure containing the following fields: